MaddieG-Codes/MaddieG-Codes/README.md

-- 👋 Hi, I’m @MaddieG-Codes
+- 👋 Hi, I’m @Madison Galloway
-- 👀 I’m interested in Web Development, Game Development, and A.I.
+- 👀 I’m interested in Renewable Energy, MircoGrids, and Arduinos.
-- 🌱 I’m currently learning web development basics
+- 🌱 I’m currently pursuing my bachelor's degree in EECE
-- 💞️ I’m looking to collaborate on cool projects
+- 💞️ I’m looking to collaborate on cool projects and learn more about interest
-- 📫 How to reach me

 <!---
 MaddieG-Codes/MaddieG-Codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.